by Texas Homesteader ~

 RancherMan’s shirts were already folded.
 So I folded them over again into a tight-ish shape.
 You want the gift inside to be able to support its own weight.

-Wrapping A Book –
+How To Wrap A Book In Cloth –

-Here’s how I wrapped a book I bought for my father recently.
 I used a large, lightweight scarf for this one.
-I placed the book across the bottom corner and folded, ending with tying the remaining tails together in a bow in the corner of the package.
+I placed the book across the bottom corner and folded the fabric over it.
+Then I flipped the book repeatedly to wrap the fabric around the book, ending with tying the remaining tails together in a bow in the corner of the package.
 Pretty!

-Wrapping Bottles Of Wine –
+Wrapping Bottles Of Wine With Fabric –

 Sometimes I like to gift bottles of wine.
 There’s even a furoshiki wrapping method for those!